kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 Not long ago I posted an implementation for [Layer-wise Relevance Propagation with Tensorflow][lrp_tensorflow] on my blog where I also went into some of the theoretical underpinnings of LRP.

 This post presents a very basic and unsupervised implementation of Layer-wise Relevance Propagation ([Bach et al.][bach2015], [Montavon et al.][montavon2019]) in PyTorch for VGG networks from PyTorch's Model Zoo.
+Implementation is applicable to networks with ReLU activation functions.

 I used [this][montavon_gitlab] tutorial as a starting point for my implementation.
 I tried to make the code easy to understand but also easy to extend as this implementation is primarily intended to get you started with LRP.

+Tutorial treats many layers differently and uses a bunch of hyperparameters.
+I'm not a friend of hyperparamters.
+Therefore I implemented a version that comes without hyperparameters and that treats each layer equally.

 I also added a novel relevance propagation filter to this implementation resulting in much crisper heat maps.
 If you want to use it, please don't forget to cite this implementation.